ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2019-10135](https://github.com/Live-Hack-CVE/CVE-2019-10135) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2019-10135.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2019-10135.svg)

 ## CVE-2019-10126
- A flaw was found in the Linux kernel.
-A heap based buffer overflow in mwifiex_uap_parse_tail_ies function in drivers/net/wireless/marvell/mwifiex/ie.c might lead to memory corruption and possibly other consequences.
+ A flaw was found in the mwifiex implementation in the Linux kernel.
+A system connecting to wireless access point could be manipulated by an attacker with advanced permissions on the access point into localized memory corruption or possibly privilege escalation.